Chicago Minor in Possession of Alcohol Attorneys

 At Mitchell S. Sexner & Associates LLC, our Chicago minor in possession lawyers understand the intricacies of Illinois laws.
 We bring a successful history of positive results and 30 years of experience in the criminal defense of your case.

-As your criminal defense lawyer, we will fight relentlessly to help you avoid the significant consequences of a minor in possession conviction.
+As your Chicago crimes by a minor defense lawyer, we will fight relentlessly to help you avoid the significant consequences of a minor in possession conviction.
 If your child has been arrested for this offense, we understand what a stressful experience it can be for your family.
 Our firm is ready to help you navigate the complicated legal process and ensure that you or your child’s rights are protected along the way.
 Our Chicago criminal defense attorneys have been helping young adults from across Illinois since 1990.
 Allow us to fight to get your possession or consumption charge reduced or dismissed.
 Don’t delay.
 Call (800) 996-4824 now.

 Do we Need a Lawyer if Charged With Possession?